tsjdev-apps/tsjdev-apps/README.md

 - ⚙️ I develop samples, custom controls and packages to share them with the world on GitHub and on my blog
 - 📫 You can reach me on [LinkedIn](https://linkedin.com/in/thomassebastianjensen) or send me an [e-mail](mailto:apps@tsjdev-apps.de)
 - 🔭 Check out my [blog](https://www.tsjdev-apps.de) for German or [Medium.com](https://medium.com/@tsjdevapps) for English content
-- 🌱 I’m currently starting to learn Swift and SwiftUI to take a deeper look into native iOS development
+- 🌱 I’m currently starting to learn Swift and SwiftUI to take a deeper look into native iOS, iPadOS, macOS, watchOS and visionOS development
 - 🤟 I speak German and English as well as some Spanish